mcartron10/Stat558_Project2_CartronRao/README.md

     ##
     ##              High fat Low fat Medium fat
-    ##   High pro          1       2          1
+    ##   High pro         10       7          5
-    ##   Low pro           0       1          1
+    ##   Low pro           1       5          3
-    ##   Medium pro        1       2          1
+    ##   Medium pro        5       9          5

 ## Creation of Data Visualizations

 Below are a number of visualizations for our above data call.
 These are examples that allow us to observe and/or compare some of our variables.

-One preliminary step we need to take is to convert our categorical variables to factors.
-This will make our categorical variables easier to work with, especially as it pertains to ordering their levels in plots.
+One preliminary step we needed to take was to convert our categorical variables to factors.
+This made our categorical variables easier to work with, especially as it pertains to ordering their levels in plots.

 ``` r
 anl$protcat <- factor(anl$protcat, levels = c("Low pro", "Medium pro", "High pro"),